adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #28 Have to do some sort of assignment that will be peer-reviewed.

 #29 Made some progress, but not as much as would have liked this weekend.

+#30 Finished Week-2 of the Second-Class.
+Now on to Week-3.